Are you a novice screenwriter hoping to write the next Hollywood blockbuster or indie favorite?

 Now that I’ve finished writing, proofing and grammar checking my script, I’m ready for the next step.

-If, like me, you have not written your script in a dedicated screenwriting program, you will need to convert it to the standard screenplay format before publishing it.
-This is where Fountain comes in.
+If like me, you have not written your script in a dedicated screenwriting program, you’ll now need to format it according to industry standards.

 Going Solo with WriterDuet